open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 NOTE:
 Make sure to check for error messages (found at the bottom of the blocks of text created when running these commands) when building and installing the couchapp.
 For example, if you're using Python 2.7, you may be prompted to install the [Visual C++ Compiler](https://www.microsoft.com/en-us/download/details.aspx?id=44266).
 If you do get an error message, let us know in the Gitter chat, and we'll do our best to help you.

-### Couchdb Instance
-Using the SimpleInstall script done by Group C, you should be able to get a working CouchDB instance

 ### Generating the couchapp
 Using `couchapp generate` command you will be able to generate the structure of a couchapp, but first, you need to create a folder with the app name and then, access to it.